devaru-ai/dev-metrics/november/exec/iteration-analysis.md

 - When things get hard, it's an opportunity to be more creative and even more brilliant.
 - Be Humble.
 Listen.
 But, Have Conviction.
 - Most importantly, Check if your beliefs are true.
 Wrong hypotheses like these lead to lost opportunities, and lost productivity.
 Unfortunately, Einstein didn't discover how to reverse time.

+  # Updates for Iteration 3

+- Be more confident and expect better results.
+- Double down on high value research and projects.
+- Increase visibility.
+- Don't worry about whether you'll get an opportunity.
+Worry about how to seize the opportunity.
+- Build great technology.
+Reach out to people.
+Sometimes, it's that simple.
+The world unnecessarily complicates things.
+- Do not try to do things alone, get help if needed, learn from others, but use your brain.
+- Keep it simple.
+- Happy Coding!